The Burda 6296 Sewing Pattern is a comfortable and slouchy sweater perfect for lounging around at home or to keep warm after a yoga class.

 Choosing Sweater Fabric

-After browsing Joann Fabrics and online fabric stores, ordering a bunch of swatches, and going through those swatches, he ended up liking this Loop Back Sweatshirt Fabric from Minerva.
+After browsing various fabric stores, ordering a bunch of swatches, and going through those swatches, he ended up liking this Loop Back Sweatshirt Fabric from Minerva.
 He was looking for something a bit thicker (medium-heavy weight) and the fabric he selected met that criteria.

 The only thing he did let me have a say in was the color, since he was having a really hard time choosing for me.
 I ended up going with Dark Rose.
 I ordered 3 yards of fabric and only ended up needing 1.5 yards, so I will be making myself some True Bias Hudson Pants with my leftover yardage!